Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 We'd already started developing strategies to cover payments for Argentina next year, which are 4 billion US dollars in January and 4.5 billion dollars in July.

-So if I if I had a time machine, I really would go back and find the works of John Maynard Keynes and just burn them all.
+If I had a time machine, I really would go back and find the works of John Maynard Keynes and just burn them all because look at the destruction that it's done to the Western world.

-Borrow now, exactly pay back later, but I'll be dead later.
+Borrow now, payback later, but I'll be dead later.

 It's a disaster.